-Neutral oils are primarily used in natural cosmetics where particularly good compatibility or oxidation stability is important.
+Neutral oils are primarily used in natural cosmetics where particularly good compatibility or oxidation stability is required.
 However, only to a limited extent.
 How high their share in the product may be is regulated separately depending on the certificate.
-The neutral oil Capric/Caprylic Triglyceride is used most frequently.
+The neutral oil Capric/Caprylic Triglyceride is used most frequently .
 So you may come across this designation on the INIC list.

-☝️ FIVE has not used neutral oil so far, but squalane in the facial oils.
+☝️ FIVE has not used a neutral oil so far, but squalane in the facial oils .
 It ideally complements the jojoba oil and the active ingredient oils.
 The recipe is pleasantly light and yet full of secondary plant substances.

 Purpose of neutral oils

-Neutral oils give you a very pleasant skin feeling in no time at all.
-As so-called quick spreaders, they spread as if by themselves and feel wonderfully light.
+Neutral oils give you a very pleasant feeling on your skin in no time at all.
+As so - called quick spreaders , they spread as if by themselves and feel wonderfully light .
 They are often used to give the product a melt-in-the-mouth texture.
 They are ideal for decorative cosmetics.
 After all, a foundation should be easy to apply.

 At the same time, MCT oils are oxidatively stable.
-This is especially important for sun protection.
+This is especially important when it comes to sun protection .
 The sun screen is supposed to reduce the stress caused by UV radiation.
 However, if the product itself were to oxidize, exactly the opposite would be the case.

-Mineral oils are hydrocarbons that are obtained from heavily refined petroleum.
-They come in different textures from fully occlusive (means covering) to slightly lighter.
+Mineral oils are hydrocarbons derived from heavily refined petroleum.
+They come in different textures from fully occlusive (means covering) to a little lighter.
 They have nothing in common with the skin and contain no usable nutrients.
 They are a foreign body for your skin, but well tolerated.
-Because if you don't interact, you don't irritate.
+Because if you don't interact, you don't irritate either.

 - Very low irritation and allergy potential